Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After a hearty breakfast, you leave Tirano on the famous Bernina Express train.
-This magnificent rail adventure crosses the border into Switzerland and climbs to the glistening Albula and Bernina glaciers.
-In total, the railway passes through 55 tunnels, crosses 196 bridges and ascends inclines of up to 7%.
-It is the highest railway crossing in all of Europe and in 2008 some segments of it were designated a UNESCO World Heritage site for its outstanding engineering prowess and for its early impact – it opened in 1904 – on the socioeconomics of the region.
-Sitting in dome-window panoramic cars, you marvel at sweeping alpine vistas en route to your next extraordinary cycling destination.
+After a hearty breakfast, depart Tirano aboard the famous Bernina Express, an extraordinary rail journey that crosses the border into Switzerland and climbs toward the glistening Albula and Bernina glaciers.
+This engineering marvel passes through 55 tunnels, crosses 196 bridges, and ascends inclines of up to 7%, making it the highest railway crossing in Europe.
+In 2008, portions of the Bernina Railway were designated a UNESCO World Heritage site for their remarkable engineering and early influence on the region’s socioeconomics—the railway first opened in 1904.
+Seated in dome-window panoramic cars, you’ll be treated to sweeping alpine vistas en route to your next cycling adventure.

-Once in Tirano, be sure to take time to stroll the alleys of the Old Town, admiring the medieval palaces and the city gates that are said to have been planned by Leonardo da Vinci in the 15th century.
-Visit the splendid Renaissance Basilica della Madonna di Tirano, where the Virgin Mary is believed to have appeared in 1504.
-Your trip leaders will have plenty of tantalizing suggestions for dinner on own.
+Back in Tirano, take time to stroll the Old Town, exploring its medieval palaces and historic city gates, which some believe were designed by Leonardo da Vinci in the 15th century.
+Visit the Renaissance-era Basilica della Madonna di Tirano, built on the site where the Virgin Mary is said to have appeared in 1504.
+Your trip leaders will provide excellent dinner recommendations for you to enjoy at your leisure.

 Today's Ride Choices